FDU-SW20-6A/Frontend/README.md

 ## Work In Process...

-- Init china/world page, set CHN/ENG language support
-- Init login page
-- Draw China confirm map and mock data for nearby circumstances
-- Add more maps
+- China/provinces & World/countries maps supported
+- Data tables supported
+- Search nearby confirmed cases supported

 ## How to use